 When DNJ is the right choice

 DNJ is the right forum for petitioners residing in New Jersey, for any case involving the Newark Asylum Office or the Newark Field Office as the source of the delay, and for cases where the petitioner has venue flexibility and prefers a Third Circuit forum to a D.C. or Fifth Circuit alternative.
-For asylum (I-589) delay cases specifically, DNJ may be the strongest forum in the seven-district set after SDTX — and the Third Circuit's appellate posture is more reliably plaintiff-friendly than the Fifth Circuit's.
+For asylum (I-589) delay cases specifically — the Newark Asylum Office docket that dominates this district — DNJ remains a strong forum, because Geda's reasoning is confined to the discretion conferred by § 1255(a) and does not reach it.
+For an I-485 adjustment-delay claim, the Third and Fifth Circuits now point the same way, and choosing DNJ over a Texas district on appellate-posture grounds is no longer sound.

 Petitioners commuting between New Jersey and New York City sometimes have venue choices that span DNJ, SDNY, and EDNY.
 The choice typically turns on residence, the location of the adjudicating USCIS office, and the relative speed of the local docket — not on any general preference among the three courts.